May 30, 1999 – July 22, 2006

-It was May 30, 1999, when Evan Ty was born.
+Evan Ty was born on May 30, 1999.
 Evan always liked to be on time and this was his due date-his time to arrive!
 As parents of two daughters and two granddaughters, we were very excited at the prospect of a grandson — how spoiled he would be in the midst of all these females!
 Papa Rick was already driving the nurses crazy with his dry humor as he waited anxiously to hold his new ally.
 When Evan was placed in the isolette for observation, the concerned look on the nurse’s face marked the beginning of our seven-year journey.

 Evan was born with complex congenital heart disease.
 Some of his conditions included:

 Evan’s condition mirrored that of our first child, Kristi Erin Jenkins, born on November 17, 1977, who was also born with Hypoplastic Left Heart Syndrome.
 Surgery was not a viable option in Canada at that time and Kristi only lived for two days.
 But Evan, in spite of the diagnosis, came home with no surgical intervention and provided a sense of magic to the family.
 He nestled into his life with love and wit and charm and became part of what we referred to as the “triplets,” meaning the three cousins, Jenaya, Jaylan and Evan.

 Shauna, Evan’s mom and certified best friend, refused to accept that Evan could not do what all other children could do.
 His development was normal and he progressed through each new phase of life with cousin Jaylan.
 He could, however, use chopsticks much earlier than her-before the age of one.
 Evan saw every new movie and mastered every new play station game.
 Limitations were never an obstacle and when blue lips were most evident, Evan was held tight just for a while until he was off and running again.
 Soccer, swimming and running the bases (even if it was on his coaches’ shoulders) were all activities Evan enjoyed and we are grateful for the memories and the team pictures.